vollenia/data_analysis_CNN_news/README.md

 Observing the weekly publications by total counts, we get a more precise picture of the decrease in publications towards the weekend.
 While the counts don't drop below the 500 mark during the regular work week, they remain between low to mid 300s on the weekend.
 ### Authorship Distribution
-To get a sense of how these publications came to be, it is of interest to inspect their authorship.
+To get a sense of how these publications came to be, we need to inspect their authorship.
 Given the large number of journalists working for CNN, we don't want to look at every single one individually but group them together.
 In this context it seems of particular interest to examine the spirit of collaboration in a journalistic environment.
 Therefore, we make the distinction between a single person worked on an article and a group of people contributing to its content.
 Additionally, articles which don't contain a reference and where the author is therefore unknown are also included.

 <p align="center">
   <img src="images/authors.png" width="42%" />